ev3dev-lang-java/ev3dev-lang-java/README.md

 So, if the process is easy on EV3Dev, you could think:

-> May I could develop Software for robots on EV3Dev with *"ev3dev-lang-java"*
+> Maybe, I could develop Software for robots on EV3Dev with *"ev3dev-lang-java"*

 **2. Hardware scalability**